Putin is greeted by a far-right activist as ‘Tsar” on his birthday

 AI

-Dugin has been a staunch supporter of Russia’s full-scale in Ukraine and a leading figure for Russia’s turn towards hardline nationalism.
+Dugin has been a staunch supporter of Russia’s full-scale invasion in Ukraine and a leading figure for Russia’s turn towards hardline nationalism.

 The ideologue, who was followed by over 71,000 Telegram users, also wished that “angels” “crowned” Putin with a gold wreath and called Putin’s 72-year-old age the beginning of his “second youth.”